Nova Mutum: History

-So came the first doctor, Dr. Kazan and the first nurse, Doroti Chagas.
-Primitivo Cury placed the first market, later sold to Mr. Francisco Saito, in the same place of the current Saito Supermarket.
-The first bus station operated in the community center rented by Reinaldo Baldissera, and the first grocery store was owned by Roberto Faccio.
+Thus came the first doctor, Dr. Kazan and the first nurse, Doroti Chagas.
+Primitivo Cury placed the first market, later sold to Mr. Francisco Saito, in the same place as the current Saito Supermarket.
+The first bus station operated out of the community center was rented by Reinaldo Baldissera, and the first grocery store was owned by Roberto Faccio.

-Not all batch buyers took them immediately.
-It was arriving according to its possibilities and correct in the sale of its possessions in the south of the country.
-All of the first inhabitants of the region came from Rio Grande do Sul and Santa Catarina, being practically all smallholders in the western two states.
+Not all batch buyers occupied them immediately.
+They arrived as they could after the sale of their possessions in the south of the country.
+All of the first inhabitants of the region came from Rio Grande do Sul and Santa Catarina.
+Almost all of them were smallholders in the western part of these states.

-Until early 2000, the city was predominantly southern, but with the release of the wonder of monoculture people from various regions of the country migrated to the city, especially after the arrival of multinational companies.
+Until early 2000, the city was culturally a southern Brazilian city, but with the wonder of monocultures people from various regions of the country migrated to the city, especially after the arrival of multinational companies.